-In this post, I’m going to explore some of the scaling strategies that allowed one guy to make $11 million per year from Clickbank affiliates, to how Mindvalley have grown to make over $40 million per year selling information products in the personal development niche.
+In this post, I’m going to explore some of the scaling strategies that allowed one guy to make $11 million per year from Clickbank affiliates, to how Mindvalley has grown to make over $40 million per year selling information products in the personal development niche.

 1. Use marketing automation to increase CLV, optimise your sales funnel, and improve contact with customers

 So why is marketing automation software so valuable to information product businesses?
 Ultimately, it comes down to the ability to create birds-eye view sequences that target subscribers based on specific actions they take.
-In a nutshell, it enables personalised targeting on a mass-scale.
+In a nutshell, it enables personalised targeting on a mass scale.

-Let’s say you run a website about gardening and someone signs up for your free e-book on a beginner landscape gardening.
+Let’s say you run a website about gardening and someone signs up for your free e-book on beginner landscape gardening.
 Using automation software, that person can automatically be ‘funneled’ into receiving a sequence of emails that educate them on the more advanced landscape gardening techniques.